CE-RISE-software/dp-storage-jsondb-service/docs/architecture.md

 ### `record_read_grants`

 Stores explicit read grants used by storage-side access enforcement.

+The table itself is created during database initialization through this service's migrations.

+The grant rows inside that table are not created automatically as generic seed data.
+They are expected to be inserted by an external database-side operation, administrative process, or separate service.

 This service enforces stored grants, but it does not expose an HTTP grant-management API.

 ## Access Control Model